Notes on Gravitational Physics: Lie Derivatives

 We now extend the definition of Lie derivative to arbitrary tensors.
 This just involves using the definitions for vectors and scalars and the Leibnitz rule.
-For any covector $\sigma_a$ and vector $w^a$, we have
+For any dual vector $\sigma_a$ and vector $w^a$, we have